Google Agent Development Kit (ADK) vs Relevance AI

 Pros

-- ✓Completely free and open-source
+- ✓Completely free and open-source under Apache 2.0 license

-- ✓Backed by Google's engineering team
+- ✓Backed by Google's engineering team — same framework powers Agentspace internally

 Cons

-- ✗Requires Python programming knowledge
+- ✗Requires Python or Java programming knowledge — no visual builder

-- ✗Documentation still maturing
+- ✗Documentation still maturing for advanced multi-agent patterns

-- ✗Steeper learning curve than no-code alternatives
+- ✗Steeper learning curve than no-code alternatives like Relevance AI or BuildShip

 Relevance AI - Pros & Cons